-This prospectus relates to resales of shares of common stock and Series D 8% Preferred Stock by the selling stockholders named in this prospectu s.
+This prospectus relates to resales of our shares of common stock by the selling stockholders named in this prospectus.
 We will not receive any of the proceeds from the sale of the shares by the selling stockholders.

 The selling stockholders, or their pledgees, donees, transferees or other successors in interest, may offer the shares through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
 Our common stock is traded on the New York Stock Exchange under the symbol "SPG."
-On November 4, 2004, the closing sale price as reported by the NYSE was \$ per share.
-We do not intend to list our Series D 8% Preferred Stock on any national securities exchange or to seek the admission thereof for trading on any automated dealer quotation system.
+On April 8, 2004, the closing sale price as reported by the NYSE was \$ per share.

 You should read carefully this prospectus before you invest.

 Investing in our securities involves risk.
 See "Risk Factors" beginning on page 2.

 THE SECURITIES AND EXCHANGE COMMISSION AND STATE SECURITIES REGULATORS HAVE NOT APPROVED OR DISAPPROVED OF THESE SECURITIES OR DETERMINED WHETHER THIS PROSPECTUS IS TRUTHFUL OR COMPLETE.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

-Our principal executive offices are located at National City Center, Suite 15 East, 115 West Washington Street, Indianapolis, Indiana 46204 and o telephone number is (317) 636-1600. ır The date of this prospectus is November 5, 2004
+Our principal executive offices are located at National City Center, Suite 15 East, 115 West Washington Street, Indianapolis, Indiana 46204 and our telephone number is (317) 636-1600.

+The date of this prospectus is April 9, 2004